cgomesu/website/_posts/2020-05-07-Youtube-as-IPTV-with-TVH.md

 ---

 # Update tracker
+* September 15th, 2020: There's a [new release of the Youtube4TVH](https://github.com/cgomesu/youtube4tvh/releases/tag/0.1.1) program that does not require the use of API keys.
+The section about how to create an API key has been updated accordingly.
 * June 23rd, 2020: Moved content from Blogger to my website and converted to markdown.
 Fixed typos I found.
 * May 19th, 2020: Added info about TVH m3u re-fetch period and youtube4tvh cronjob for streams that change very often.
 * May 14th, 2020: Added more info about streamlink install and outdated versions; fixed a few typos.